Courage to Lead Program for Educational Administrators

 Credits and Fees

-The cost for credit is $1,456 for each 2 semester hour course plus $150 per retreat for food and lodging.
+The cost for credit is $1,506 for each 2 semester hour course plus $150 per retreat for food and lodging.
 Current tuition rates and fees applicable through March/June retreats.
 Tuition rates are subject to change in May 2016.

 If you are a current Lewis & Clark graduate student, please register through WebAdvisor.
 Non-Lewis & Clark students seeking degree-applicable credit, please complete the Special Student Registration form (PDF)

 About the Facilitators

 Dawn Montgomery’s 32 years in K-12 education supports her service to the professional development of leaders.
 Her varied work experience include elementary and middle school teacher, middle and high school vice principal, high school principal, and district office director overseeing many district programs and initiatives including: alternative education, mathematics, counseling, high school diplomas, college prep, district equity team, grading and assessment, professional learning communities, etc. Besides serving as a Courage and Renewal facilitator, she is an executive performance coach, a trainer for Uniting to Understand Racism, and a facilitator of teacher inquiry teams.

 Kevin Bacon is principal of Boise Eliot/Humboldt School.
 Mr. Bacon has been an educator for 27 years.
 He taught social studies at Whitaker Middle School, was a student management specialist at George Middle School, became vice principal at Jefferson High School and then served as an assistant principal at a Tigard-Tualatin middle school.
 He returned to Portland Public Schools as Hosford’s principal in 2007, nurturing the school’s neighborhood and Mandarin immersion programs.